MNlegion/Swappers-Meet/README.md

 - Node.js (runtime environment)
 - SQL (database)
 - Sequalize
- - Sequalized is used for ORM and for meeting the MVC pardim
+ - Sequalize is used for ORM and for meeting the MVC pardim

 Deployed on Heroku

 ## <ins>Usage</ins>

  To view more than 5 posts that are seen on the homepage, the user must sign in or create an account by entering a username, password, and email.